 Suprascapular neuropathy explained

 Suprascapular neuropathy usually occurs as a result of traction damage to the Suprascapular nerve.
-This nerve arises from the upper part of the brachial plexus (large number of nerves where they exit the spine at the base of the neck) and travels down under the trapezius to the scapular where it supplies the Supraspinatus and Infraspinatus muscles.
+This nerve arises from the upper part of the brachial plexus (a large number of nerves where they exit the spine at the base of the neck) and travels down under the trapezius to the scapular where it supplies the Supraspinatus and Infraspinatus muscles.

-Damage to this nerve is common in sports involving overhead movements such as tennis, cricket and volleyball.
+Damage to this nerve is common in sports involving overhead movements such as tennis, cricket, and volleyball.
 Injury can be a result of compression, traction or direct trauma to the nerve.
 Improper movement patterns of the scapula can also cause stretching of the nerve.
 The growth of cysts resulting from superior glenoid labral tears may also compress the nerve.